Introduction

 Internet Exchanges & Transit

-We have diverse multi-Gigabit connections to both LINX
+We have diverse connections to LINX Juniper, LINX Extreme

-global tier-1 providers.
-By peering directly at the two
+By peering directly at the two most significant London

-most significant London Internet Exchange Points, we can
+Internet Exchange Points, we can ensure the best

-ensure the best connectivity to the major UK broadband
+connectivity to the major UK broadband and global content

-and content networks.
-In the event that an issue arises,
+networks.
+In the event that an issue arises, it also means

-it also means we can liaise directly with the networks
+we can liaise directly with the networks in question to

 Redundancy & Diversity